Lydia Artymiw: Career

 She has recorded for Chandos, Centaur, Pantheon, Artegra, and Bridge.
 Her recordings have received awards from Gramophone (Best of the Year) and Ovation (Best of the Month), and she was nominated for a 2019 Grammy Award with cellist Marcy Rosen for their Bridge CD of "The Complete Cello/Piano Works of Felix Mendelssohn."
-Her Chandos CD of Tchaikovsky's "The Seasons" sold over 20,000 copies and is still in print.
+Her Chandos CD of Tchaikovsky's "The Seasons" sold over 20,000 copies and is still in print.She has been a Steinway artist since 1973.